stuf/stuf.github.io/_posts/2011-10-10-console-shim.markdown

 more.

 Instead of the usual global console override, I'm using a case-by-case polyfill for undefined methods.
-Internet Explorer 9 is one case that has logging funcitonality, but not e.g. grouping.
+Internet Explorer 9 is one case that has logging functionality, but not e.g. grouping.

 {% hilight javascript %}
 	var